Stop Doing This with Your Cookware

 “Savers” already know that fluoride is used in pesticides and fertilizers and that its harmful effect on bones has been well-documented.
 Throughout the 80s and 90s, researchers confirmed over and over that fluoride accumulates in the bones and causes harm.
 When the Centers for Disease Control and Prevention (CDC) reviewed these studies in 1993, it concluded that fluoride ingestion specifically increases the risk of hip fracture.1

-In The Missing Link, a detailed report on water included with the Save Our Bones Program, you’ll learn more about fluoride and the body of research that points to its detrimental effect on bones.
+In The Missing Link, a detailed report on water included with the Osteoporosis Reversal Program, you’ll learn more about fluoride and the body of research that points to its detrimental effect on bones.
 The bottom line is, fluoride is a poison that has no place in food or water.

 More Toxic Effects from Non-Stick Cookware: Pet Birds